Join us on a guided thru-hike

 TERMS

-If I determine that you are unable to complete the full thru-hike by the time we get to the Santa Fe Ski Basin (so Day 2), you have to leave the trip.
-I cannot risk everyone else’s safety or risk us falling behind if you have not prepared physically for the trip.
-Note that once you have paid your deposit, I am available to give guidance on how you train for the thru-hike.
-While that may help, if you aren’t reasonably fit two months ahead of when we leave, you may not have enough time to be fit enough to do the thru-hike.
-I define “reasonably fit” as able to do a 7-mile hike with about 1,500 feet of elevation gain with a 15-lb pack on your back a sea level.
+If we determine that you are unable to complete the full thru-hike by the time we get to the Santa Fe Ski Basin (so Day 2), you have to leave the trip.
+We cannot risk everyone else’s safety or risk us falling behind if you are not physically able to complete the trip.
+Note that once you have paid your deposit, we are available to give guidance on how you train for the thru-hike.
+While that guidance may help, if you aren’t at least reasonably fit two months ahead of when we leave, you may not have enough time to be fit enough to do the thru-hike.
+We define “reasonably fit” as able to do a 7-mile hike with about 1,500 feet of elevation gain with a 20-lb pack on your back a sea level.

-By securing your or someone else’s spot on this guided thru-hike, you agree to follow my directions while we’re on the trail.
-If you decide to leave the group, I am not responsible for what happens to you.
-If you become uncooperative or hostile to me, other staff, or the other group members, you will be brought to the next trailhead and offered a ride (that you will pay for) to wherever you wish to go, but you will not continue on the thru-hike with the group.
-If you get out-of-control drunk or high on the thru-hike, that will also be grounds for ending your participation on the thru-hike.
+By securing your spot on this guided thru-hike, you agree to follow our directions while we’re on the trail.
+If you decide to leave the group, we are not responsible for what happens to you.
+If you become uncooperative or hostile to staff or the other group members, you will be brought to the next trailhead and offered a ride (that you will pay for) to wherever you wish to go, but you will not continue on the thru-hike with the group.
+If you are drunk or high on the thru-hike, that will also be grounds for ending your participation on the thru-hike.

 You will need to get a health history form completed by your doctor.
 This form will be sent after your initial deposit is made.